pcdavies/DIPC/workshops/dipc/CloudWorkshop_DIPC_500.md

 ## Summary

-You have now successfully completed the Hands on Lab, and have successfully performed an Data Preparation task through Oracle’s Data Integration Platform Cloud.
+ You have now successfully completed the Hands on Lab, and have successfully performed a Data Preparation task through Oracle’s Data Integration Platform Cloud.